Countly/countly-sdk-documentation/android/next.md

   This call will retrieve and display any available content for the user.
 If new content is found, it will be fetched and shown to the user.
 </p>
-<p>When a content is closed or completed, you can call this method to exit from content zone (SDK will stop content updates)</p>
+<p>When a content is closed, you can call this method to exit from content zone (SDK will stop content updates)</p>
 <pre><code class="java">Countly.sharedInstance().contents().exitContentZone()</code></pre>
 <p>
-  If content is closed, it could be listened by setting a global content callback with the following method:
+  You can be informed if a user closes a content by registering a global content callback:
 </p>
 <pre><code class="java">countlyConfig.contents.setGlobalContentCallback(callback);</code></pre>
 <pre><code class="java">interface ContentCallback {